bahrus/be-unlockable/README.md

 </template>
 ```

+Can also be instantiated inside the element's shadowRoot:

+"instantiateInShadowRoot": true

 Functionality by no means limited to templates though.
 If applied to a regular element, the "bees" become the focal point.

 By default, css query is done on the ShadowDOM realm of the element the behavior adorns.